 Investment skill exists.
-Academic research has conclusively proven that fund managers have the skills to pick stocks and build portfolios.
-We’ve seen that even underperforming managers are able to analyse investments and demonstrate investment skill.
-Yet this creates a conundrum – if outperformance doesn’t necessarily indicate skill and underperformance doesn’t indicate a lack of skill, how can managers effectively evaluate their investment process?
-And why are some managers able to consistently pick stocks that outperform but are unable to identify those stocks in their portfolio that are likely to underperform?
+Academic research has conclusively proven that portfolio managers have the skills to select stocks and build portfolios.
+We’ve seen that even underperforming managers are able to analyse stocks and demonstrate investment skill.
+However this creates a conundrum – if outperformance doesn’t necessarily indicate skill and underperformance doesn’t indicate a lack of skill, how can portfolio managers effectively evaluate their investment process?
+Why are some managers able to consistently select stocks that outperform but are unable to identify stocks in their portfolio that are likely to underperform?

-This paper analyses 41 portfolios to measure the impact of behaviour on investment performance using two key metrics:
+This paper uses Inalytics Peer Group Database of 41 portfolios and analyses the impact of investor behaviour on investment performance by addressing:

-- Is the sizing across the different stocks in the portfolio efficient such that the larger positions generate larger quantities of alpha?
+- Is the sizing across different stocks in the portfolio efficient so that the larger positions generate greater alpha?

-The importance of the first is self-evident but the second criteria is crucial as it isn’t enough for managers to be able to generate good ideas and identify outperforming stocks.
-A key part of any investment performance review needs to assess whether managers are able to construct portfolios and size individual positions commensurate with the opportunity and risk.
+The importance of the first question is self-evident, however the second question is crucial as it isn’t sufficient for portfolio managers to be able to generate good ideas and identify winning positions; they need to be sized correctly with conviction.

 Download the full study to learn more about how we go about identifying investment skill or contact us to learn more about how we analyse portfolios and decision making to improve the investment process and help select skilful portfolio managers.